 If the switch has been used in an emergency caused by a suspected malfunction, the source of the malfunction should be determined and corrected before restarting engine.
 See an authorized LYNX dealer for servicing.

-16) Rewind Starter Handle
+17) Rewind Starter Handle

-Auto-rewind type located on right hand side of snowmobile.
+Auto-rewind type located on right hand side of snowmobile behind side panel.
 To engage mechanism, pull handle slowly until a resistance is felt then pull vigorously.
 Slowly release handle.

-17) Choke Lever
+18) Gearshift Lever